speedrun-hq/contracts-core/README.md

-# Speedrun Contracts
+# Speedrun EVM Contracts

-This repository holds all the smart contracts for the Speedrun protocol.
+This repository holds all the smart contracts for the Speedrun protocol deployed on EVM chains - including ZetaChain.

-Currently the repo only implements Solidity contracts but it will also source code for other smart contract languages like Solana in the future.

 ## Intent Contract Interface